siavashk/pycpd/README.rst

   pip install .

-For running sample registration examples under ``examples``, you will need two additional packages.

-Scipy (for loading ``.mat`` files) and matplotlib (for visualizing the registration).
-These can be downloaded by running:
+For running sample registration examples under ``examples``, you will need ``matplotlib`` to visualize the registration.
+This can be downloaded by running:

 .. code-block:: bash

- pip install scipy matplotlib
+ pip install matplotlib

 *****
 Usage